willingc/tutorial/en/python_introduction/README.md

 That worked like a charm!

-For extra fun, try some other indexes: 6, 7, 1000, -1, -6 or -1000.
+For extra fun, try some other numbers as the index: 6, 7, 1000, -1, -6 or -1000.
 See if you can predict the result before trying the command.
+The negative numbers give interesting results.
 Do the results make sense?

 You can find a list of all available list methods in this chapter of the Python documentation: https://docs.python.org/3/tutorial/datastructures.html